-- 5.11 The Humber Estuary SAC, SPA and Ramsar site lie north of Bassetlaw District and have hydrological connectivity via the River Trent which forms the eastern boundary of the District.
+5.11 The Humber Estuary SAC, SPA and Ramsar site lie north of Bassetlaw District and have hydrological connectivity http://publications.naturalengland.org.uk/publication/6727956374224896, Accessed 22/10/2020 via the River Trent which forms the eastern boundary of the District.
 The SAC and Ramsar site lie further than 15km north of the Bassetlaw District boundary, and the SPA is over 25km north.
 In addition, the River Trent is a main river with several large settlements along it.
-The sites most likely to directly affect the River Trent through pollution, for example during the construction phase, and therefore the Humber Estuary European sites, are those allocated via policies ST6: Cottam Priority Regeneration Area and ST8: Site EM008 - High Marnham Green Energy Hub, as these lie in close proximity to the River Trent.
-Both of these sites constitute previously developed land and therefore development should have less potential for impacts on the River Trent than greenfield sites.
+The site most likely to directly affect the River Trent through pollution, for example during the construction phase, and therefore the Humber Estuary European sites, is that allocated via policies ST6: Cottam Priority Regeneration Area, as this lies in close proximity to the River Trent.
+This site constitutes previously developed land and therefore development should have less potential for impacts on the River Trent than greenfield sites in the same location.
 Policy ST6: Cottam Priority Regeneration Area requires development to protect and enhance the water quality of the River Trent.
-Furthermore, policy ST53: Protecting Water Quality and Management provides mitigation measures to protect water quality, specifically including the following: - In line with the objectives of the Water Framework Directive, the quantity and quality of surface and groundwater bodies shall be protected and where possible enhanced in accordance with the Humber River Basin Management Plan.
-Development adjacent to, over or in, a main river or ordinary watercourse will be supported where proposals consider opportunities to improve the river environment and water quality by: - Actively contributing to enhancing the status of the waterbody through positive actions or ongoing projects. - b.
-Naturalising watercourse channels. - Improving the biodiversity and ecological connectivity of watercourses. - Safeguarding and enlarging river buffers with appropriate habitat. - e.
-Mitigating diffuse agricultural and urban pollution. - 5.12 Given the limited amount of development in the Local Plan in proximity to the River Trent, the brownfield nature of these sites and the water quality safeguards included in policies ST6 and ST53, the Bassetlaw Local Plan is expected to have negligible impacts on the Humber SAC, SPA and Ramsar site.
+Furthermore, policy ST53: Protecting Water Quality and Management provides mitigation measures to protect water quality, specifically including the following: